Merrimack Valley Philharmonic Orchestra

 Currently Mr. Monseur is Professor of Conducting Studies at the Berklee College of Music in Boston and the Artistic Director of the American Foundation for Musicians and Composers.
 He is past conductor of the Brookline Symphony Orchestra.

 Mr Monseur has been Music Director of the Merrimack Valley Philharmonic since 1983.
 His pursuance of excellence has raised the Philharmonic to new and greater heights.
-He is dedicated to the education of our young people through youth concerts and lectures.
-The Merrimack Valley Philharmonic Society is proud and honored to have him as our Music Director.
+He is dedicated to the education of our young people by offerng them opportunities to solo with an orchestral accompaniment.
+The Merrimack Valley Philharmonic Society is proud and honored to celebrate his 30th season as our Music Director.

 Top of page